 The Electronic Data Interchange (EDI) enrollment form is an interactive form to be completed on-screen.
-After completion this form can be printed for signatures then faxing or mailed.
+After completion, this form can be printed for signatures then faxed or mailed.
 This interactive form now allows an authorized electronic signature and can be emailed.
-Please see guidelines of authorized signature further in these instructions.
+Please see guidelines for authorized signature further in these instructions.
 This form is intended for provider use only and only the owner of the NPI/PTAN may inquire the status of the application.

 • Change Enrollment: Provider is changing existing electronic relationship.
-For example; changing who is submitting claims or receiving remittance information or a change in providers address or contact information.
+For example, changing who is submitting claims or receiving remittance information or a change in the provider’s address or contact information.

 • Cancel Enrollment: Used to cancel a relationship to a previous clearinghouse or billing service, or cancel usage of a transaction.

-• Enter the complete legal name of institution, corporation, group or solo practice, or supplier enrolling for EDI.
-The name listed must match the (National Provider Identifier, Provider transaction access number, Federal Tax ID (NPI/PTAN/TIN) that is on file with Medicare.
+• Enter the complete legal business name of institution, corporation, group or solo practice, or supplier enrolling for EDI.
+The legal business name listed must match the National Provider Identifier (NPI), Provider Transaction Access Number (PTAN), and Federal Tax ID (TIN) that is on file with Medicare.

-• Enter street address including suites or building numbers if needed, city, state and ZIP code.
-The address must match the address on file at Medicare.
+• Enter correspondence street address, including suites or building numbers if needed, city, state and ZIP code.
 The address may be used for mailing approval letters.

 • Enter a reachable telephone number including area code and extension if applicable.

-• Enter the Federal Tax Identification number (TIN), Employer Identification Number (EIN) or Social Security Number (SSN) as is on Medicare file.
+• Enter the TIN, Employer Identification Number (EIN) or Social Security Number (SSN) as is on the Medicare files.

-• Enter the National Provider Identifier (NPI) of the group, solo provider, or supplier enrolling in EDI.
+• NPI of the group, solo provider, or supplier enrolling in EDI.
 The NPI is a unique identification number for covered health care providers.

-• Enter the Provider transaction access number (PTAN), of the group, solo provider, or supplier enrolling in EDI.
+• Enter the PTAN of the group, solo provider, or supplier enrolling in EDI.

-• If you are requesting approval for multiple NPI/PTAN combinations, a separate EDI form must be completed for each NPI/PTAN practice.
+• If you are requesting approval for multiple NPI/PTAN combinations, a separate EDI form must be completed for each NPI/PTAN combination.
 If you are billing under a group NPI with different PTANs you will need separate EDI forms.
-The National Provider Identifier (NPI), Provider transaction access number (PTAN), and TIN/SSN/EIN on the application must match.
+The legal business name, NPI, PTAN, and TIN/SSN/EIN on the application must match Medicare files.

-• Enter the name of your Network Service Vendor (NSV) that will be sending your electronic files.
+• Enter the name of your Network Service Vendor (NSV) that will be providing connectivity to send your electronic files.

 Choose as many as apply, unless deleting provider linkage:

 • Assign this provider a submitter ID: If you are requesting a new electronic submitter ID and have a NSV for connectivity.

 • Electronic Remittance Advice (ERA): All submitters, billing services, clearinghouses and providers set up for 837 transactions must receive ERA.
 All submitters will be set up with ERA defaulting to the submitter indicated on the request unless otherwise indicated.
 Use the ERA section if you are requesting a change in the way you receive ERA.
 You may request an existing submitter/receiver ID to receive your ERAs.
 ERAs will only be sent to one submitter/receiver ID no matter how many submitters you may have.

 • Add to existing: If you want to add this provider to existing submitter choose this and enter submitter number.